Exploring Northwest Florida

-One of most popular activities in Northwest Florida is paddling the many bayous and inland waterways.
+Whether it's kayaking, canoeing, or SUP, one of most popular activities in Northwest Florida is paddling the many bayous and inland waterways found throughout the region.

-With many styles available and new lightweight materials making them easier to transport, kayaks and canoes, and now Yolo Boards, have taken over the inland creeks and rivers, bayous and coastal waters of Northwest Florida.
+With many styles available and new lightweight materials making them easier to transport, kayaks and canoes, and now Yolo Boards, the local Stand Up Paddle board brand, have taken over the creeks and rivers, bayous and even the coastal gulf waters of Northwest Florida.

-Paddling in Northwest Florida is a great family adventure.
-Many new models are very stable and can accommodate two people so it's easy to take young children along on an eco-adventure (don’t forget the lifejackets).
+Paddling in Northwest Florida is a great family activity.
+Many new models are very stable and can accommodate two people so it's easy to take young children along on an eco-adventure (don’t forget the lifejackets)

 Pack a picnic, bring the binoculars and the camera (a watertight box will keep everything dry) and it won’t be long before you’ll see rare birds, dolphins and pristine natural areas.
-One easy to get to paddling spot is Hogtown Bayou on the Choctawhatchee Bay
+One easy-to-get-to paddling spot is Hogtown Bayou on the Choctawhatchee Bay.
+Its open waters mean you don't have to do any fancy maneuvering and you're never far from shore if you do happen to tip over.

 For paddling in the gulf you’ll need an ocean kayak.
 Most of the rentals are a “sit on top” style so that if they tip over, which they may, they won’t sink and you can’t get stuck in them.
 Wear your swimsuit because you are going to get wet.